jbkinney/logomaker/docs/tutorial.rst

 ------------------------------

-Although Logomaker will draw logos corresponding to any user-specified matrix, additional support is provided for matrices of five specific types: counts matrix, probability matrix, enrichment matrix, saliency matrix, and information matrix.
+Although Logomaker will draw logos corresponding to any user-specified matrix, additional support is provided for matrices of five specific types: counts matrix, probability matrix, weight matrix, saliency matrix, and information matrix.
 Each matrix type directly or indirectly represents the marginal statistics of a sequence alignment, and Logomaker can generate any one of these types of matrices from a sequence alignment supplied by the user.
-Methods to interconvert matrices of these types are also provided.
-Moreover, each of these five matrix types comes with its own logo style.
 These matrices and their corresponding logos are described in detail below.

 Counts matrix